-Abstract: In the second half of the nineteenth century, Stefano Kociancic (1818-1883), a catholic professor of Hebrew and biblical exegesis in Gorizia (North-East Italy), initiated a Hebrew epistolary exchange with the distinguished Jew scholar Samuel David Luzzatto (1800-1865), professor at the Collegio Rabbin-
+In the second half of the nineteenth century, Stefano Kociancic (1818-1883), a catholic professor of Hebrew and biblical exegesis in Gorizia (North-East Italy), initiated a Hebrew epistolary exchange with the distinguished Jew scholar Samuel David Luzzatto (1800-1865), professor at the CollegioRabbinico of Padua.
+The article studies the origin, the form, and the contents of this Hebrew correspondence trying to assess its literary value in the framework of the Haskalah.

-397 M. Roberta Cappellini, Il pensiero ebraico tra immanenza e trascendenza secondo André Neher Abstract: The irreconcilable vital tension between immanence and transcendence lies in time.
+397 M. Roberta Cappellini, Il pensiero ebraico tra immanenza e trascendenza secondo André Neher

+The irreconcilable vital tension between immanence and transcendence lies in time.
 Time is characterized by man's need of coherence between his life contents and its container (time).
 This need can put in relation daily contingency with Absolute Time.
 An example is given by biblical time, constituted by an uninterrupted chain of human events related in Torah, which witnesses man's meeting with God, as a never concluded covenant.
 So it is the human word handed down to posterity to create human time, keeping the gap between immanence and transcendence always open.